-The former chapel, listed as grade II* by English Heritage, was built in 1818 as a Methodist chapel.
+The former chapel, listed as Grade II* by Historic England, was built in 1818 as a Methodist chapel.
 Its first service was met with an angry mob throwing stones at the preacher from Weymouth.
-It probably remained in use until the new Methodist chapel was built in 1862-63.
+The chapel probably remained in use until the mid C19 prior to the new Methodist chapel being built in 1862.

-It was used for worship by at least four of the six Tolpuddle Martyrs, and three of them may well have preached from its pulpit.
-It is believed that George Loveless (one of the Martyrs) was a lay preacher in the chapel.
+Tolpuddle Martyrs, Thomas Standfield and George Loveless, were involved in the construction of the building.
+The chapel was used by at least four of the six Tolpuddle Martyrs and it is believed that George Loveless was a lay preacher in the chapel.